Camp Hale

 More Info

-When in use Camp Hale housed soldiers from the 10th Mountain Division, the 38th Regimental Combat Team, 99th Infantry Battalion, and the Fort Carson.
-It was also the site for weapons and equipment testing where they used various ammunitions such as hand grenades and recoilless rifles.
+When in use, Camp Hale housed soldiers from the 10th Mountain Division, the 38th Regimental Combat Team, 99th Infantry Battalion, and the Fort Carson.
+It was also the site for weapons and equipment testing where they used various ammunition such as hand grenades and recoil-less rifles.
 In 1965 the camp was closed, and the Forest Service gained control of the land in 1966 and has helped preserve it as an area of interest.